department-of-veterans-affairs/vets-website/README.md

 ### Requirements

-The requirements for running this application are Node.js 4.4.7 and npm 3.8.9.
+The requirements for running this application are Node.js 6.10.2, npm 3.10.10, and yarn 0.21.3

 Node.js's version is managed using nvm.
 Please follow the installation instructions on `nvm` to ensure you are using the same version of node as others.